 When you sell a call option, you’re bearish.
 You sell the call short and want it to drop in value.
 You keep the premium (money).
 It is the opposite strategy of buying a long put, where you still want the price to drop.
 However, when you sell a call, you make money if the stock moves sideways or drops.
 So you’re making money in two directions versus when you buy a put, you NEED the stock to drop.
 You lose money if the stock trades sideways when you’re long a put option.
 See how selling is better?

 You are selling the call (you’re short, the buyer is long) to the buyer of an option because you believe the stock price will fall, while the buyer believes it is going up.
 The trading odds are in your favor as a seller.
 However, there’s unlimited risk in being a naked seller.
 The safest way to be an options seller is with spreads.

+Do you know how to sell a call?
+There are different strategies available to you.
+How does selling a call benefit you?
+You can watch the video above to learn more.
 The stock market is a battleground between sellers and buyers.
 As a result, it trades in cycles.
-Hence, it’s important to learn how to sell call options as well as other techniques for making money outside of the traditional buying of straight calls and puts.
+Hence, it’s important to learn how to sell call options and other money-making techniques outside of buying straight calls and puts.

-- To sell a call means you give someone else the right but not the obligation to buy the contract from you at a certain price within a certain date.
+To sell a call means you give someone else the right but not the obligation to buy the contract from you at a certain price within a certain date.

 Don’t let that overwhelm you, however.
 Our options trading course was created to help you learn the ins and outs of options trading.
-There you’ll learn about the Greeks, open interest and implied volatility to name a few things.
+There, you’ll learn about the Greeks, open interest, and implied volatility, to name a few things.

 You may be wondering what all that has to do with wanting to sell a call.
 Did you know that 80% of options expire worthless?
 Selling a call is taking advantage of those worthless options and giving you some powerful statistical odds that you’ll make money.